jagzmz/json-to-cypher/README.md

 **Node Identification (`idStrategy`)**

-This is crucial for how GraphMapper finds or creates nodes:
+This is crucial for how JSON-to-Cypher finds or creates nodes:

 *   `'uuid'`: **Use Case:** When your source data doesn't have a natural unique ID, or you want guaranteed unique graph IDs.
-    *   GraphMapper generates a unique UUID for each node.
+    *   JSON-to-Cypher generates a unique UUID for each node.
     *   Example: `{ type: 'LogEntry', idStrategy: 'uuid', properties: [...] }`
 *   `'fromData'`: **Use Case:** Your source data already contains a unique identifier for this entity.
     *   Requires `idField`: A JSONPath expression pointing to the ID field in your source data (e.g., `'userId'`, `'productSKU'`).